WJ-NFI/hansken-extraction-plugin-sdk-examples/java/README.md

     - `test/resources/integration/results`: the expected result traces of running the traces through our `ChatLocationPlugin.java` Meta Extraction Plugin.

 ## QuickLookPlugin

 This plugin extracts thumbnails from thumbnail.data and index.sqlite found in com.apple.QuickLook.thumbnailcache.
+This plugin demonstrates how to create a deferred extraction plugin, and how to search for related traces during the `process(...)`ing of a trace.

 The package contains the following: